Brand Story 101: What Is It and How to Craft One for Your Brand

 It ends with the brand vision of going forward with a team of people with shared values.

-If you want your brand to be truly successful, it’s vital to craft a narrative that is both relatable and engaging.
+If you want your brand to be truly successful, it’s vital to craft a story that is both relatable and engaging.

 This ties in together with defining your audience.
 Your data on your target audience gives you insight into how to craft a relatable, engaging brand story.